-A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+This course is a work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.

-Internship II (0-0-8)
+LTCA 2289 Internship II (0-0-8)

-A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+This course is a work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.